Skip to main content

 See all updates

-We assess and classify a production or relaying area based on a sanitary survey.
+We assess and classify a production or relaying area based on the outcome of a sanitary survey.

-A shellfish production area or relaying area cannot be classified until an assessment of the sources of pollution has been carried out.
-Humans and animals can be a source of contamination for the production or relaying area.
+A new shellfish production area or relaying area cannot be classified until an assessment of the sources of pollution has been carried out.
+This includes an assessment of the sources of contamination (humans, wildlife and agriculture) in production or relaying areas.

-Quantities of organic pollutants released into shellfish production areas can vary at different times of the year, so assessments need to take account of seasonal variance.
+Quantities of organic pollutants released into shellfish production areas can vary at different times of the year, so assessments consider seasonal variance.

 This can include: